 The Stars & Planets Group is part of the Swinburne Centre for Astrophysics & Supercomputing.
 Swinburne University of Technology is in Melbourne, Australia.
 The interests of the group range from star and planet formation (including formation of molecular clouds, the dynamics and evolution of disks around young single and binary stars, the early stages of planet growth from mircons to metres, and the effects of planets on the evolution of protostellar disks); stellar dynamics and evolution (N-body simulations of star cluster evolution and destruction, formation of exotic stars and binaries); and binary population synthesis.

-The group currently includes researchers A/Prof Sarah Maddison, A/Prof Jarrod Hurley, Mr Francesco Pignatale, Ms Catarina Ubach, Mtr Mark Hutchison, Ms Elodie Thilliez, Ms Anna Sippel and Mr Juan Madrid.
+The group currently includes researchers Prof Sarah Maddison, Prof Jarrod Hurley, Mr Luca Rossi, Mr Mark Hutchison, Ms Elodie Thilliez, Ms Anna Sippel and Dr Juan Madrid.
 We are inviting PhD students and postdoctoral fellows to joins us.
 The group collaborates with researchers in France, Switzerland, Canada, UK, the Netherlands and the USA.

 The Group members make extensive use of the Centre's supercomputer, the Green machine (153 x Dell Power Edge 1950 nodes, each with2 quad-core Clovertown 2.33 GHz processors - providing 1224 CPUs in total).
 We also make the VPAC (Victorian Partnership for Advanced Computing) clusters, and the APAC (Australian Partnership for Advanced Computing) cluster.